 Based on Bankrate’s extensive research, USAA, State Farm and Geico are among the best car insurance companies in Ohio.
 Each of these carrier’s average rates are also below the state and national average cost of car insurance.
 Drivers in Ohio pay an average of $1,164 per year for full coverage car insurance, while the national average is $1,655 per year.

 But finding the cheapest car insurance might not be the priority for every driver.
 Some drivers may value quality customer service, mobile app accessibility or want to build a personalized car insurance policy with unique coverage options.
 Bankrate’s insurance editorial team researched major insurance providers to help you find the best auto insurance in Ohio for your needs.

-Best Ohio car insurance companies
+Best car insurance companies in Ohio

 Average car insurance cost in Ohio